Academic Tutorials

-The C language programs follows a sequential form of execution of statements.
-Many times it is required to alter the flow of sequence of instructions.
+The C language programs presented until now follows a sequential form of execution of statements.
+Many times it is required to alter the flow of the sequence of instructions.
 C language provides statements that can alter the flow of a sequence of instructions.
+These statements are called control statements.
+These statements help to jump from one part of the program to another.
+The control transfer may be conditional or unconditional.
 These statements are called as control statements.
-To jump from one part of the program to another,these statements help.
-The control transfer may be unconditional or conditional.
-Branching Statemnt are of following categories:

 If Statement

-If statement is the simplest form of the control statement.
-It is very frequently used in allowing the flow of program execution and decision making.
+The simplest form of the control statement is the If statement.
+It is very frequently used in decision making and allowing the flow of program execution.

 The If structure has the following syntax